 - Possible fluid leaks

 Without illegally deleting your emissions systems, the only option is pump replacement.
-Most diesels will enter limp mode when the pump fails which will cause decreased performance, acceleration, etc.
+Most diesel engines will enter limp mode when the pump fails which will cause decreased performance, acceleration, etc.

 When the DEF pump fails it can take out the injector with it and can also lead to fouling of NOx sensors in the exhaust system.
 Unfortunately, the OEM pump itself costs nearly $1,000 and labor is likely going to run $500-$750 making this a hefty repair bill.